-Our ads show how searching for better is our commitment to the transition towards more sustainable energy, and how Equinor has been delivering energy solutions to the UK for the past 40 years.
+Our ads show how our broad energy mix is creating a brighter energy future in the UK.
+Equinor has been delivering energy solutions to the UK for 40 years, and we are now working to help the UK achieve a smooth energy transition.
 Along with our partners, we're producing the oil and gas the UK needs now, and will be powering millions of UK homes with wind, capturing and storing carbon safely, and creating jobs to build thriving communities.

-What do we mean by searching for better?
+What do we mean by broad energy?

-The energy transition and our net zero ambition pose many challenges.
-It's greater than any single company, or any one industry can solve.
-But we're committed to always searching for better.
-This is founded on a strong commitment to sustainability.
-We're creating wind power, energy from oil and gas with carbon capture and storage, and are investing in the hydrogen future.
-We don't have all the answers yet, but our innovations, technology, and the determination of our people will help get us there.
+The energy transition and our net zero ambition is greater than any single company, or any one industry.
+Our journey to develop a broad energy mix is founded on a strong commitment to sustainability, and our strategic pillars - always safe, high value and low carbon.
+We're creating wind power, energy from oil and gas with carbon capture and storage, and are investing in the hydrogen future to create the broad energy the UK needs today and tomorrow.